splunk/attack_range/README.md

 ![Attack Range Log](docs/attack_range.png)

 ## Purpose 🛡
-The Attack Range is a detection development platform, which solves three main challenges in detection engineering.
-First, the user is able to build quickly a small lab infrastructure as close as possible to a production environment.
-Second, the Attack Range performs attack simulation using different engines such as Atomic Red Team or Caldera in order to generate real attack data.
-Third, it integrates seamlessly into any Continuous Integration / Continuous Delivery (CI/CD) pipeline to automate the detection rule testing process.
+The Attack Range is a detection development platform, which solves three main challenges in detection engineering:
+* First, the user is able to quickly build a small lab infrastructure as close as possible to a production environment.
+* Second, the Attack Range performs attack simulation using different engines such as Atomic Red Team or Caldera in order to generate real attack data.
+* Third, it integrates seamlessly into any Continuous Integration / Continuous Delivery (CI/CD) pipeline to automate the detection rule testing process.

 ## Demo 📺